 Lil Nas X

 At last year’s Billboard Music Awards Lil Nas X quipped he will release the “best album of all time” in 2021, a follow-up to 2019’s 7 EP.
-We already have its first two singles Holiday and Montero (Call Me By Your Name).
+Titled Montero, we already have its first three singles: Holiday, Montero (Call Me By Your Name), and Sun Goes Down.

 The star recently revealed during an Instagram Q&A that she has nearly completed work on her new album - her second major label record - which is expected at some point this year.
 Longtime collaborator Ricky Reed and Oak, who worked on her last album Cuz I Love You, are involved again.